Kerning

 BaseKerning.__len__

-Returns the number of pairs in Kerning as an int..
+Return the number of pairs in the kerning.

 BaseKerning.keys